certinize/docs/e_certificate/README.md

 ## E-Certificate Verification System

-This document justifies the implementation of the verification system.
+This section justifies the implementation of the verification system.

-Why does this document exist?

 Certinize integrates programs and software for an unconventional approach to distributing e-Certificates, its verification process gets complicated.